the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 The Table component is responsible for sorting the list.
-It takes one of the `SORT` functions by `sortKey` and passes the list as input.
-Afterward it keeps mapping over the sorted list.
+It takes one of the `SORT` functions by `sortKey` and passes the list as input, after which it keeps mapping over the sorted list.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~